Expat Exchange

 Will I save money living in Guatemala?

 "Living in Guatemala can be significantly cheaper than living in the United States.
 The cost of living in Guatemala is much lower than in the United States, with basic necessities such as food, transportation, and housing costing significantly less.
 Additionally, the cost of entertainment and leisure activities is also much lower in Guatemala than in the United States.
-As a result, living in Guatemala can be a great way to save money compared to living in the United States," remarked one expat in Guatemala.
+As a result, living in Guatemala can be a great way to save money compared to living in the United States," said one expat in Guatemala.

 What is the average cost of housing in Guatemala?